iainharfield/flogo/activity/runshellscript/README.md

 {"cmd":"./test01.sh","params":"aaa bbb ccc"}`
 ```
 ### Output from the Activity:
-The output is is the text string returned from the launched script.
+The output is the text string returned from the launched script.
 See very simple example below.

 ## Configuration Example
 ```